-It’s a special Telstra-branded and customised version of the Roku 2 set top box for streaming video, which is hugely popular in the US but hasn’t been easily available in Australia until now.
+The Telstra TV series of devices are special Telstra-branded and customised versions of Roku set top boxes for streaming video, which are hugely popular in the US but hadn’t been easily available in Australia until now.
 Aside from sticking their brand prominently on the front, Telstra has customised the box with entertainment apps that cover the range of Australian streaming options from Netflix to Nine.
 The popular device has been updated and upgraded twice, with the Telstra TV 3 the newest.

 What does Telstra TV offer?

 The tiny little Telstra TV box hooks up to your TV and your home network, and offers a screen full of “apps”, like the Apple TV.
-These let you stream from a whole range of places on the one box – paid services like Netflix and Stan, free online services such as YouTube, the local TV networks’ “catch-up” services and, eventually, sports streaming including AFL and NRL from groundbreaking sports streaming service Kayo Sports.
-You can read a full review of the Telstra TV 2 features and see users ratings here.
+These let you stream from a whole range of places on the one box – paid services like Netflix and Stan, free online services such as YouTube, the local TV networks’ “catch-up” services and sports streaming including AFL and NRL from groundbreaking sports streaming service Kayo Sports.
+You can read a full review of the Telstra TV 3’s features and see user ratings here.

 What’s in the Works?